Larissa-creator/super_glasses/content/docs/projects/super_glasses/_index.md

 ## Introduction

-The idea for the project is to have wippers that are attached to the glasses so that the glasses can clean themselves.
+The idea for the project is to have wipers that are attached to the glasses so that the glasses can clean themselves.
 A button click starts two servo motors which are attached to the temples of the glasses next to the spectacle lens.
-They perform the cleaning motion with the wippers on it.
+They perform the cleaning motion with the wipers on it.

 <figure id="sketch">
     <img src="./assets/brille_sketch.jpg" alt="A sketch of the idea" style="max-height: 200px"/>
   <figcaption><em>A sketch of the idea</em></figcaption>
 </figure>

 This documentation contains three more sections.
-The next section related work presents books, websites and similar projects thar give an introduction to the inexperienced reader.
-In the section Implementation, the iterations of the build process are presented.
+The next section <em>Related work</em> presents books, websites and similar projects that give an introduction to the inexperienced reader.
+In the section <em>Implementation</em>, the iterations of the build process are presented.
 Likewise, the code and the construction of the project will be presented in a detailed way.
 The last section contains the conclusion.
 It finishes this documentation with a short reflection and the summarized project outcome.

 ## Related work